krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 are first-class concerns.

 We won’t go too deeply into the epistemological aspects of the presence
-calculus here—this remains an active and open area of research.
+calculus in this document—this remains an active and open area of research and development and complements much of what we discuss here.

 But it’s important to acknowledge that this layer exists, that modeling and interpreting the output of the presence calculus requires an explicit treatment